lisachua/detect_heavy_drinking/README.md

 ### Run
 1. Download raw data [here](https://archive.ics.uci.edu/ml/datasets/Bar+Crawl%3A+Detecting+Heavy+Drinking) and unzip.
 The folder should be named "data\" and be located in the root directory.
 2. Run all cells in <b>Preprocess_FeatEng_Baseline.ipynb</b> for preprocessing, feature engineering and baseline model.
 Train and test csv files will be saved in "h2o_data\".
+Note that preprocessed intermediate files were not uploaded to Github due to storage limits.
+The functions included in this notebook should take around 30 minutes to run and create those files.
 3. Run <b>H2O_AutoML.ipynb</b> to get model leaderboard and compute metrics.

 <b>*Note:</b> Make sure to specify correct kernel when opening a jupyter notebook.